 When students are just starting to play the piano, I almost always work from a course book.
 Not only is all your material conveniently assembled, you can also find a lot of information in it to read at home.
 Advanced students also use IMSLP, a free online database of royalty-free sheet music.

-Yes, I teach on Monday, Thursday evening or Friday morning.
+Yes, I teach on Mondays and Tuesdays, both during the day and in the evening.
 If you take lessons on a weekly basis, you have your lesson on one of these days at a fixed time.
 For lessons on an occasional basis, a date and time is agreed for each lesson.

 This is certainly possible for adults.
 Please contact me and I will be happy to make an appointment.
 I do not teach children on an occasional basis, because my experience is that with children it’s hard to make progress without regular appointments.